Shedding vertices of vertex decomposable graphs: Three new vertex decomposable graphs

 \section{Three new vertex decomposable graphs}

 In this section we will construct three infinite family of graphs.
-Each family will have the property that all members are vertex decomposable, but ${\rm Shed}(G)$ is {\bf not} a dominating set, thus giving a negative answer to Question \ref{VDconjecture} in general.
+Each family will have the property that all members are pure vertex decomposable, but ${\rm Shed}(G)$ is {\bf not} a dominating set.
+In particular, for each construction, the vertices in ${\rm Shed}(G)$ are part of a clique of vertices $Z$, none of which is adjacent to any vertex in a non-empty set $X$.